 A few particularly fascinating Budapest landmarks to look out for include the Széchenyi Thermal Baths (also close to the Art & Gold Museums), Fisherman's Bastion in the Castle District, and Dohány Street Synagogue.
 New York is the only place in the world where you'll find a synagogue larger than the one at stop 4 on the Big Bus Budapest tour.

 Budapest's top museums also appear along the red sightseeing route.
 Disembark at stop 16 for the Hungarian National Museum and stop 20 for the Terror Museum and one dedicated to composer Franz Liszt.

-Available with all 3-day deluxe tickets, this handy shuttle service takes passengers on a circular sightseeing route around the Buda Castle district and up Gellert Hill.
+Available with all 3-day deluxe tickets, this handy shuttle service takes passengers on a circular sightseeing route around the Buda Castle district.
 Hop aboard at Clark Adam Square.
-Buses depart every 15-20 minutes from 09:30 to 18:00.
-A full loop lasts approximately 27 minutes.
+Buses run from 09:30 to 16:00.
+A full loop lasts approximately 25 minutes.

 Budapest Night Bus Tour:

 As part of the Deluxe package you'll be invited to partake in an evening journey around the heart of Budapest.
 Hop aboard the open-top buses at stop 12 and kick back as you're driven along the glowing banks of the Danube River past radiant landmarks such as the Hungarian Parliament Building and Buda Castle.

 The night bus tour lasts 1 hour.
 Check with staff locally for the seasonal departure time.
 It's a fully guided tour and has no hop-on hop-off stops.